ntlk/-amazeballs-tools/README.md

 # Amazetools

 Tools for automating some of the faff that goes into making each new episode of Amazeballs.
+Work in progress.

 ## Prerequisites

-You need to install `ffmpeg` for audio conversions and `kid3` for editing audio file metadata.
+You need to install `ffmpeg` for audio conversions.

+Create an `.env` file with your secrets.